 Info about the UK's longest running comic book festival

-Here’s the line up of events for Caption this weekend – for locations of each, see map at the bottom!
+Here’s the line up of events for Caption this weekend in Coventry, 10th / 11th October 2015 – for locations of each, see map at the bottom!

 10am – doors open: please buy your ticket and get your hand stamped at Astral Gypsy